DPMS vs ArmaLite- the Difference Between AR10 Patterns

 - Safety Selector Lever (my finger is my safety)

-Really, the parts aren’t vastly interchangeable, and quite honestly AR10 parts are hard to come by even in stores.
+Really, the parts aren’t vastly interchangeable, and quite honestly AR10 kits are hard to come by even in stores.

 Without going into too much detail (as this could be a whole other conversation in itself) the LR308 is the clear and undisputed winner between these two.
 The LR308 can boast just as good if not BETTER accuracy, all while giving the shooter better accessibility to stock or aftermarket parts, at a fraction of the cost of the AR10.